-Other than with respect to the admission of the Notes to listing on the Official List and to trading on the regulated market of Euronext Dublin, no action has been taken by the Issuer or any of the Joint Lead Managers that would, or is intended to, permit a public offer of the Notes in any country or jurisdiction where any such action for that purpose is required.
-Accordingly, each of the Joint Lead Managers has undertaken that it will, to the best of its knowledge and belief, comply with all applicable laws and regulations in each jurisdiction in which it acquires, purchases, offers, sells or delivers Notes or has in its possession or distributes this Prospectus (or any amendment or supplement thereto) or any other offering material relating to the Notes, in all cases at its own expense.
-Persons into whose hands this Prospectus comes are required by the Issuer and the Joint Lead Managers to comply with all applicable laws and regulations in each jurisdiction in which they acquire, purchase, offer, sell or deliver Notes or possess, distribute or publish this Prospectus or any other offering material relating to the Notes, in all cases at their own expense.
+Other than with respect to the admission of the New Notes to listing on the Official List and to trading on the regulated market of Euronext Dublin, no action has been taken by the Issuer or the Initial Purchaser that would, or is intended to, permit a public offer of the New Notes in any country or jurisdiction where any such action for that purpose is required.
+Accordingly, the Initial Purchaser has undertaken that it will, to the best of its knowledge and belief, comply with all applicable laws and regulations in each jurisdiction in which it acquires, purchases, offers, sells or delivers New Notes or has in its possession or distributes this Prospectus (or any amendment or supplement thereto) or any other offering material relating to the New Notes, in all cases at its own expense.
+Persons into whose hands this Prospectus comes are required by the Issuer and the Initial Purchaser to comply with all applicable laws and regulations in each jurisdiction in which they acquire, purchase, offer, sell or deliver New Notes or possess, distribute or publish this Prospectus or any other offering material relating to the New Notes, in all cases at their own expense.